-Does not provide a preference on the tenant-based waiting list for PBV residents, and requires PBV residents to apply for and remain on the tenant-based waitlist in order to transfer to a tenant-based voucher unit.
+Does not provide a preference on the tenant-based waiting list for PBV residents and requires PBV residents to apply for and remain on the tenant-based waitlist in order to transfer to a tenant-based voucher unit.

-Modifies screening and eligibility requirements to differ from the traditional criteria at certain PBV properties which offer supportive services, therefore increasing housing choice for participants who might otherwise be ineligible for Section 8 housing.
+Modifies screening and eligibility requirements to differ from the traditional criteria at certain PBV properties which offer supportive services, thereby increasing housing choice for participants who might otherwise be ineligible for Section 8 housing.
 Home Forward determines an applicant’s eligibility for a specific PBV property based on the capacity of the service provider who owns or contracts to manage the property.

-Adopts the local city and county site selection standards for PBV units in order to ensure alignment with jurisdictional partners in regards to site selection for low-income housing aimed at ending homelessness.
+Adopts the local city and county site selection standards for PBV units in order to ensure alignment with jurisdictional partners regarding site selection for low-income housing aimed at ending homelessness.
 Site selection standards are designed to deconcentrate poverty and expand housing and economic opportunities in census tracts with poverty concentrations of 20% or less.